 For the second new project launched with the aim of jointly creating a new business with a start-up company, we chose a proposal from whomor Inc. for Seven Bank Accelerator 2017.
-After work started in April 2017, the project was rolled out at ATMs in several locations in Tokyo in 2018, offering a service that links voice content with smartphone speakers.
-With the concept of "Making banking transactions fun!" this project is exploring new possibilities for collaborations involving entertainment, finance and technology.
+After work started in April 2017, the project was rolled out at ATMs in several locations in Tokyo

-Real Change Investment" project
+"Real Change Investment" project

 Seven Bank, GMO Payment Gateway, Inc., Pocket Change Inc. and TORANOTEC Ltd. are pursuing a project that creates a new type of investment by making it possible to place change from shopping and other spare change into a "change investment box" for convenient investment in small amounts.
-This project was selected as a way to support the Financial Services Agency's "FinTech PoC (Proof-of-Concept) Hub," to make investing a part of people's daily lives through proof-of-concept testing and also to validate new methods for investing and moving funds
+This project was selected as a way to support the Financial Services Agency's "FinTech PoC (Proof-of-Concept) Hub," to make investing a part of people's daily lives through proof-of-concept testing and